tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 based on the expectations in this document, even when handling prior TLS versions' handshakes (see {{server-certificate-selection}}).

-TLS 1.2 and prior supported an "Extended Master Secret" {{RFC7627}} extension which digested large parts of the handshake transcript into the secret and derived keys.
-Because TLS 1.3 always hashes in the transcript up to the server Finished, implementations which support both TLS 1.3 and earlier versions SHOULD indicate the use of the Extended Master Secret extension in their APIs whenever TLS 1.3 is used.
+TLS 1.2 and prior supported an "Extended Main Secret" {{RFC7627}} extension which digested large parts of the handshake transcript into the secret and derived keys.
+Note this extension was renamed in {{update-tls12}}.
+Because TLS 1.3 always hashes in the transcript up to the server Finished, implementations which support both TLS 1.3 and earlier versions SHOULD indicate the use of the Extended Main Secret extension in their APIs whenever TLS 1.3 is used.

 ## Negotiating with an Older Server